mamkin-trade/backend/docs/README.md

 - API runs at https://backend.mamkin.trade
 - [Insomnia](https://insomnia.rest/) schema is in this folder as well
 - After obtaining `token` at `/login` you should sign all private requests with it putting it into `token` header
+- Or you can sign all private requests with an api token obtained by `/users/keys` putting it into `key` header

 # API documentation